rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/security.md

 -   Inline scripts and styles are allowed, but string-to-code features like eval are not.
 -   WebSocket and XmlHttpRequest connections can talk to any origin.

-Reaction defines additional policies in `server/security/policy.js`.
+Demand defines additional policies in `server/security/policy.js`.

 -   prevent the site from being framed
 -   prevent inline scripts